Harishanan/Machine-Learning-HPC-/Monitor_Energy_Consumption.md

 ### 2.1.
 Script to Expose lm_sensors Data

-A script is written that outputs the sensor data in a Prometheus-friendly format ([See File Here]()).
+A script is written that outputs the sensor data in a Prometheus-friendly format ([See File Here](sensor_exporter.py)).

+### 2.2.
+Serve the Script Output Over HTTP
+To make the data accessible to Prometheus, the script is served it over HTTP.
+The simple solution is to use Python's HTTP server functionality.
+[See here](http_sensor_exporter.py) basic wrapper script that serves exporter's output.